ndrancs/PolyEngineInfer_FilipFan/README.md

 ## Current Limitations

-- **No Chat Template:** Chat templates, including roles and special tokens, are not implemented.

 - **Stateless Conversations:** The context of multi-turn conversations is not preserved; each interaction is a new session.

 - **Text-Only:** The app does not handle multimodal inputs.